Most of us have been there at one time or another. You’ve paid your bills and realize that you have no money left until your next payday.

-- Gasoline: use public transit, carpool, get rides with a co-worker, bike to work, telecommute if possible.
+- Gasoline: use public transit, carpool, ride with a co-worker, bike to work, and telecommute.

 - Oil change/maintenance: Put it off until next month or watch YouTube videos and learn how to do it yourself.

-- Make your own staples like bread and tortillas if you have the supplies.
+- Make your staples like bread and tortillas if you have the supplies.

-- Stretch meat in your meals by adding filling and inexpensive protein like beans.
+- Stretch meat in your meals by adding a filling and inexpensive protein like beans.